Benefits Of Holding A Second Passport

 For some who work in certain high-demand professions, work visas may provide a means to permanent residency.

 To begin your visa application process, go to the Ministry of Exterior Relations website, which is in English.
-Select “Visa Request,” fill in the online application form, and then hit “send”.
-This will get your official registration number (termed a protocolo).
-Record your number, as you’ll need to refer to it later.
+And, select “Visa Request,” fill in the online application form, and then hit “send”.

 You may apply for Brazilian citizenship after four years of legal residency.
 If you are married to a Brazilian citizen or have a Brazilian child, you may apply after only one year.
 Additional requirements include: